Bicycle maintenance courses

 Your progress will be assessed through practical workshop tasks, Q & A, observation, tutor feedback and self-assessment.

-Progress to part 2 of the maintenance course, or one of the qualification courses available.
+Progress to part 2 of the short maintenance course, or one of the longer courses available.
 Ask your tutor for details.

 Your own bicycle to work on is preferable but not essential.
 Please note: Any bicycles brought onto the premises and/or worked on in class are done so at the owners’ own risk.
 Bring your puncture repair kit, spare inner tube, if possible rim tape, oil and any tools you would like to learn how to use.
 Also bring new brake blocks if you bike needs them - there will be a chance to fit them.
 Other replacement parts as required.
 Older clothes (overalls preferably).
 Stout shoes. (please note: No open toe shoes will be allowed) A notepad and pen may be helpful.